usefulness/licensee-for-android/README.md

 - `enableResourceGeneration` - Enables copying _licensee_ report to asset(Android)/resource(JVM) directory, making it available under 'resourceFileName' name.
 - `resourceFileName` - The name of the asset/resource file the licensee report gets copied to.
 - `singularVariantName` - The name of the build variant that all variants will use to have always the same licensed, regardless of app variant. (i.e. `"paidRelease"`)
+- `automaticCoreDependencyManagement` - Automatically add `licensee-for-android-core` core artifact as an implementation dependency for the generated code.
+The idea is to use the core artifact in a consumer project, and wire generated implementation via DI mechanism

 ### Common recipes